ocaml-community/meta/README.md

 polite throughout your life regardless of the situation.
 Being nice, even when you're under stress or the other person isn't being nice, is always the best policy.)

+# Our expectations for our contributors, administrators, and package
+  maintainers.

+We expect contributors:

+- To work in good faith to improve the software we maintain.
+- To try to keep our projects welcoming and fun for other people to work on.
+- To presume good faith on the part of other contributors.
+- To refrain from personal attacks, ad hominem argumentation, and the like.
+- To always remain polite and civil.
+- To restrict their discussions to relevant technical points.
+- To thank others for their contributions, as there is often little or no other reward for working on open source software than the gratitude of one's peers.
+- To request assistance from the community owners if an interpersonal problem becomes intractable, rather than either suffering in silence or deviating from civil behavior.

+We expect our administrators:

+- To work in good faith to maximize the productivity of the community.
+- To work to keep our community enjoyable to work in, cheerful, and free of incivility.
+- To intervene quickly if they notice a conversation is veering away from the standards we seek to uphold, or if a reasonable request is made by participants in our community to intervene.
+- Not to neglect important technical requests made by community members.
+- To do their best (within reason) to make sure that important packages remain well maintained.
+- To act responsibly when selecting new package maintainers and administrators, taking into account both technical ability _and_ the ability of newly selected people to maintain a friendly, productive, and welcoming work environment.

+We expect our project maintainers:

+- To uphold the same standards of conduct that all other community members are held to.
+- To handle bug reports and pull requests with reasonable speed.
+- To make sure that their released packages work with the latest version of OCaml, and to expeditiously create new releases if critical bugs are fixed.
+- To turn over their projects to new maintainers if they cease to have the time to manage their duties.